- The yawn is a stereotyped and often

 after conception and remains relatively

-unchanged throughout life (Walusinski, 2005).
+unchanged throughout life (Walusinski, 2005;

-Its survival without evolutionary variations
+Piontelli, 2010).
+Its survival without

-postulates a particular importance in terms of
+importance in terms of developmental needs.
+The

-developmental needs.
-The ability to initiate
+ability to initiate motor behavior generated

-motor behavior generated centrally and linked to
+centrally and linked to arousal and respiratory

-arousal and respiratory function is a property
+function is a property of the brainstem

-of the brainstem reticular formation, which has
+reticular formation, which has been remarkably

-been remarkably conserved during the phylogeny
+conserved during the phylogeny of vertebrates

-of vertebrates including agnathans, fishes,
+including agnathans, fishes, amphibians,

-amphibians, reptiles, and birds.
-Thus, yawning
+reptiles, and birds.
+Thus, yawning and

-and stretching have the traits of related
+stretching have the traits of related

 phylogenetic old origins.

-- Yawning and thermoregulation (the lastest
+Yawning and thermoregulation (the lastest

 and debatable hypothesis)

-- As reviewer, Gallup adds his new
+As reviewer, Gallup adds his new theory:

-hypothalamus and the PVN, evidence from diverse
+the PVN, evidence from diverse sources suggests

-sources suggests that yawning may be a
+that yawning may be a thermoregulatory mechanism

-thermorgulatory mechanism (Gallup & Gallup,
+(Gallup & Gallup, in press).
+Multiple

-schizophrenia, treatment for opiate withdrawal,
+for opiate withdrawal, sleep deprivation,

-sleep deprivation, migraine headaches, stress
+migraine headaches, stress and anxiety, and

-are all related to thermoregulatory dysfunction
+central nervous system damage are all related to

-and each of these conditions are associated with
+thermoregulatory dysfunction and each of these

-atypical yawning.
-Excessive yawning appears to
+Excessive yawning appears to be symptomatic of

-be symptomatic of conditions that increase brain
+conditions that increase brain and/or core

-and/or core temperature, such as central nervous
+temperature, such as central nervous system

-system damage, sleep deprivation, and specific
+damage, sleep deprivation, and specific

 serotonin reuptake inhibitors.
 Drugs that lead